EffectOrientedProgramming/book/Chapters/10_Reliability.md

 We can see that the invoice is only 1 dollar, because only one request reached our `CloudStorage` provider.
 Wonderful!
-In practice, the savings will rarely be *this* extreme, but it is a reassuring to know that we can handle these situations with ease, while maintaining a low cost.
+In practice, the savings will rarely be *this* extreme, but it is a reassuring to know that we can handle these situations with ease, maintaining a low cost.

 ## Staying under rate limits